Skip to content

 Where these prompts fall short

-The fix on all four limits is the same: run more than one prompt and weigh the outputs against the numbers.
-Language reading is the second pass, not the first.
+The fix on all four is the same.
+Run more than one prompt and weigh the outputs against the numbers.
 Every pass works better when the model has been told to separate facts from inference, which is the single prompt change that made AI analysis worth using and the foundation under all five of these.

 What I run on results morning

-The whole sequence takes about 20 minutes if the prior transcript is open in another tab.
-Twenty minutes is not fast, and speed was never the point.
-The point is that the numbers tell you what happened and the language tells you what they think happens next.
-The Prompt Stack has the underlying method these prompts apply.
+The whole sequence takes about 20 minutes if you’ve got the prior transcript open in another tab.
+Twenty minutes isn’t fast, and speed was never the point.
+The numbers tell you what happened and the language tells you what they think happens next.

-What worked: Five prompts structured around specific tells: omissions, performative confidence, gap to consensus, language shift, the unasked question.
-Each is copy-paste ready and each runs against pasted text, not invented numbers.
+What worked: Five prompts built around specific tells: omissions, performative confidence, gap to consensus, language shift, the unasked question.
+Each one’s copy-paste ready, and each runs against pasted text rather than invented numbers.

-Bottom line: These are the prompts I run on real earnings releases I hold positions into, and they have caught omissions and shifts I would have missed reading the transcript once.
+Bottom line: These are the prompts I run on real earnings releases I hold positions into, and they’ve caught omissions and shifts I’d have missed reading the transcript once.

 Ben Dixon